-You can find more guidance on the hierarchy of groundwater protection on page 22 of ‘Groundwater protection: principles and practice GP3’.
+You can find more guidance on the hierarchy of groundwater protection.

 Your conceptual model will normally include a description (geological nature and thickness) of the soils (including fill material), strata and rocks separating the activity from the groundwater.
 You can get this information from regional maps (normally 1:50 000 scale from the British Geological Survey) and using logs from any boreholes or excavations in the vicinity of the activity.
 It’s important that you describe the spatial variability in the location, nature or thickness of such strata.
 You should do this by including a geological map and cross section(s) in your groundwater risk assessment.

 You must provide as part of your conceptual model:

 - a description of any engineered barriers in terms of their nature (including clay, sealed concrete surface) and thickness separating the discharge from underlying natural ground or historically placed fill (such as landfill liners and sand filters beneath infiltration systems)